PdxCodeGuild/class_sturgeon/1 Python/labs/06 Credit Card Validation.md

 1. Convert the input string into a list of ints
 2. Slice off the last digit.
 That is the **check digit**.
 3. Reverse the digits.
-4. Double every other element in the reversed list.
-Starting with the first number in the list.
+4. Double every other element in the reversed list (starting with the first number in the list).
 5. Subtract nine from numbers over nine.
 6. Sum all values.
 7. Take the second digit of that sum.